kevtool/video_viewer/notes.md

 #### TODO:

-- eigenvec button (see below)
-- PCA currently is a bit slow because we are calculating eigenvectors and covariance matrices for every single frame.
-We can speed it up by using a eigenvector/covariance matrix cache and only update them in intervals.
+- check clipping logic - currently in the PCA channel in video_roi_recorder2, we apply clipping twice.
+Is this necessary? should we apply normalization for the first one instead? or normalization in both instances instead?

 #### Video website
 https://media.xiph.org/video/derf/